Early Orphan Boys Home Story Has a Tragic Twist

 The Orphan Boy’s home in the 1960s.

-Even earlier, the land was known as the Roger homestead, a nearly-five-acre tract of land with a big orchard behind it.
-The 12-room frame home, according to a 1896 Kansas City Star article, was shaded by a big forest and surrounded by a lawn of blue grass.
+The land was known earlier as the Roger homestead, a nearly five-acre tract with a big orchard behind it.
+The 12-room frame home, according to an 1896 Kansas City Star article, was surrounded by a lawn of forest and grass.

-A group of Kansas City women, however, began working to create an orphanage for young men.
+However, a group of Kansas City women began working to create an orphanage for young men.
 They found the perfect location in the old Roger Westport homestead.
-The same Star article described how the community saw the need for such an institution.
+The same Star article described the community’s need for such an institution.

 A boy whose home is not respectable, or who is not altogether harmless, frequents the streets and places where “toughs” congregate, is easily led to commit petty crime.
 He serves a term in jail, where his association with criminals encourages him in evil, and when he is released the little fellow is “tougher” than when he was Imprisoned, and thus manhood finds him a first-class criminal.
 To keep children of this class from the streets, to raise them under Christian influences and to teach them to earn an honest living is the object for which the charitable and public spirited women banded themselves together and purchased the home in Westport.”